ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 .. warning::

-   Although you can add up to four components per group, all components of all groups must be detected before any action(s) will be taken.
+   Although you can add up to five components per group, all components of all groups must be detected before any action(s) will be taken.

-.. todo::  Still true it's four components per group?

 In addition to manually selecting the bounds of the region, you can right-click on any point on the screen and Alyvix will try to automatically determine